AzmatHabibullah/M4R/README.md

 ## Disclaimer

-This code was written over a year ago and there are no guarantees that this is completely error-free.
-At some point, I will clean up this repository but feel free to submit PRs if you notice any errors.
+I cannot guarantee that this is completely error-free.
+I am aiming to tidy this repository up in early 2023 (building a library with nice documentation) but feel free to submit PRs if you notice any errors.

 ## Acknowledgements